ibm-cloud-docs/account/dep-restore.md

 ## Next steps
 {: #next-feedback}

-We'd love to know what you think about the catalog management beta!
-We put together the following surveys that you can use to provide your feedback:
+If you didn't get a chance to complete the surveys about the catalog management beta, we'd love to know what you think!

 * [Survey: Filtering the {{site.data.keyword.cloud_notm}} catalog for all account users](https://airtable.com/shrOeKPjUz5bzw02c){: external}
 * [Survey: Filtering the {{site.data.keyword.cloud_notm}} catalog at a private catalog level](https://airtable.com/shrSb9if7nPO36jhh){: external}
 * [Survey: Adding your own software to a private catalog](https://airtable.com/shr6Fornt8WwtAKPZ){: external}